stolostron/rhacm-docs/README.md

   - Screenshot size must be 400x300 pixels.
   - The naming convention for the file must follow `##-name`.
 - Save screenshots as a `.png` file in `/assets/img/`.
-- Only screenshots website content.
+- Only screenshot website content.
 No user interface elements must be visible.
 - Remove sensitive information from the screenshot by painting over it.
 Do not use blur.

 ## Easter eggs